MSX2 Japanese Computer

 Classic Computer Retro

-If you want a full list of MSX computers you might as well check out the computer fandom page for the list.
+If you want a full list of MSX computers, check out the computer fandom page.

-In this article, I want to cover the cool things about the MSX2 and what are some of the actually good games and hardware you need with the system.
-Of course, if you wanted to experience some of the MSX software you could always check out an emulator, but what is the fun in that?
-Below we will cover some of the most asked questions about the MSX2.
+In this article, I want to cover the cool things about the MSX2, some of the best games, and the hardware you need for the system.
+While emulators can provide a taste of the MSX experience, there’s nothing like using the real hardware.
+Below, we’ll cover some of the most frequently asked questions about the MSX2.

-MSX supposedly stands for Microsoct Extended.
-To sum up what Information I’ve read about the MSX.
-Japan wanted to market a computer designed for home.
-Currently at the time of the MSX development there was no computer computers.
-Microsoft’s very own Bill Gates helped computer developver companies like Phillips, Sony, Pananosic, and etc. Standarize their computers so that all the software would work on all of them if they wished to make a computer.
+MSX stands for Microsoft Extended.
+Japan wanted to market a computer designed for home use.
+During the development of the MSX, there were no standardized computers.
+Bill Gates of Microsoft helped companies like Phillips, Sony, and Panasonic standardize their computers so that all software would be compatible across different brands.

 The BEST MSX2 Computer

-Which is why I’ve order one and going to exchange it and sell my FS-A1.
-There’s nothing wrong with the FS-A1 that I own but it doesn’t have a floppy, and I had to order the power adapter separately.
-I also don’t find it as aesthetically pleasing as the Sony HB-F1XD
+I plan to exchange my FS-A1 for a Sony HB-F1XD.
+There’s nothing wrong with the FS-A1 I own, but it lacks a floppy drive, and I had to order the power adapter separately.
+I also don’t find it as aesthetically pleasing as the Sony HB-F1XD.

 Panasonic FS-A1

-Since I do own this variant of the MSX2 I want to provide some of the technical specifications of the 8 bit computer.
+Since I own this variant of the MSX2, here are some technical specifications of this 8-bit computer:

 • CPU: 8-bit Zilog Z80A running at 3.58 MHz